k2view-academy/K2View-Academy/articles/39_discovery_catalog/08_search_catalog.md

 ### Search Results

-The search results are presented in a list.
-The users can either view the entity in the Catalog tree by clicking the link or export the search results into a CSV file.
+The search results are presented in a list, limited to 1000 rows.
 The search results can be expanded to full screen.
+You can either view the entity in the Catalog tree by clicking the link or export the search results into a CSV file.